IlyaMatsuev/Apex-ChatBot-Hub/README.md

 Unfortunately, it's not possible to install this library as a Salesforce package because of the complicated deployment steps.

-However, you can run this schell script to create a **new scratch org** with the package:
+However, you can run this shell script to create a **new scratch org** with the package:

 ```sh
 ./scripts/pkg-from-scratch.sh <devhub-username> <scratch-alias>